God Has Seen My Affliction

 Concerned that Laban might forcibly retain his daughters and their children, Jacob took his family and flocks and hurriedly left Haran.

 Three days later Laban realized Jacob’s family had gone and went after them in hot pursuit.
-Seven days later, Laban caught up with them along the northern border of Canaan; but, before he reached Jacob, God appeared to him in a dream with a warning not to harm Jacob (v.
+After another seven days, Laban caught up with them along the northern border of Canaan.
+But, before he reached Jacob, God appeared to him in a dream with a warning not to harm Jacob (v.
 24).

 None-the-less, Laban arrived in the camp accusing Jacob of theft.
 He also feigned displeasure at not being able to throw his daughters a going-away party.
 Incensed by Laban’s actions, Jacob responded by setting the record straight.